 In addition, parents need to understand the effect fighting in front of their kids has on them.
-As stated above, all couples fight.
-Modeling how to fight fair may be a good thing for them to see when respect and good emotional control is being modeled.
-Experts agree that if parents can resolve conflict well, letting their kids overhear how people work things out, negotiate, and compromise can help them model such behavior.
-However, they also warn that if parents cannot regulate themselves in front of their kids or argue about tender topics, it’s best to argue in private.
+As stated, all couples fight.
+Modeling how to fight fair may be good for them to see what respect and reasonable emotional control look like.
+Experts agree that if parents can resolve conflict satisfactorily, letting their kids overhear how people work things out, negotiate, and compromise can help them model such behavior.
+However, they also warn that if parents cannot regulate themselves in front of their kids or argue about tender topics, it’s best to argue in private.9

 5. Be a good cheerleader.